Turkeys economy faces lost year no matter who wins election, insiders say

 The main opposition alliance, which is leading in some opinion polls, promises to free up the economy and financial markets from state controls and return independence to a central bank that would then aggressively raise interest rates to cool inflation.

-Erdogan's ruling party said it would press on with its low-rates and high-growth programme despite inflation at 44% and depleted FX reserves after years of authorities stabilising the lira currency.
+Erdogan's ruling party said it would press on with its low-rates and high-growth program despite inflation at 44 percent and depleted FX reserves after years of authorities stabilizing the lira currency.

 An official from Erdogan's ruling AK Party (AKP) said the economy, especially the cost-of-living crisis facing Turks, presented difficulties for its election campaign.